Academic Pathways to a Fire Career

 Use this guide to optimize your education

 To help determine the best academic path, students should consider which field they are planning to enter and meet with Fire Science program instructor-advisors or CAP Services (Career services, Academic advising & Personal counseling) to best facilitate this process.
-Students should also review the degree and certificate programs available for both the Fire Science and the Emergency Medical Services disciplines.
+Students should also review the degrees and certificates available for both the Fire Science and the Emergency Medical Services program.

 Fire Science community college class meeting behind COCC fire truck